ideas-um/MBSAE-API/README.md

 On the systems that this code was developed on, administrative access was required to create a JSON file within the plugin.
 If you obtain an error when trying to write an ADH from MagicDraw, please check that you run MagicDraw as an administrator.

+*************************

+# Aircraft Data Hierarchy

+The Aircraft Data Hierarchy (ADH) is a modern data definition standard for the aerospace vehicle design studies.
+The ADH enables engineers to exchange information (i.e. geometry, disciplinary tool inputs/outputs, requirements, etc.) between tools using a common data structure and a schema that can be validated.
+This structured system allows more efficient data transfer within an integrated workflow and improved collaboration between entities that utilize the ADH standard.
+The ADH is specifically architected to align the high-level needs of model-based systems analysis (MBSA) and model-based systems engineering (MBSE), including having a recursive structure.
+Utility methods are being developed that will make the reading, writing, and manipulation of the ADH in Python simple and straightforward.
+Documentation on the ADH can be found on Boeing's [Aircraft Data Hierarchy Documentation](https://boeing.github.io/aircraft-data-hierarchy/) webpage.

 ******************